 Transportation and Mobility (e.g., freedom to move around using one’s own preferred mode of transport, accessible and convenient public transit), and

 Access to Healthy Activities (e.g., access to food and recreational activities).

 There is, however, another aspect to AIP.
 Some studies note that segments of the older adult population may be at a higher risk for detrimental outcomes if they age in place, including loneliness, social isolation, restricted mobility, and limited access to supports and services.
 A significant minority of older people may be stuck in place because they lack the resources to change their living situation (Lehning et al., 2017).

+An advance care directive (ACD) (also called an advance care plan or a living will) is a written record of your wishes or instructions for doctors and health care workers about the treatment you want or don’t want in particular circumstances in the future.
+An advance care directive is only used in situations when you are unable to communicate or have lost the ability to make medical treatment decisions for yourself.
 The culture of independence that drives the desire to age in place can impact on an older person’s need or wish to move into aged care; he or she may perceive a stigma associated with such a move.
 This is problematic when older people can no longer care for themselves.
 The decision to relocate to aged care can involve justifying life as usual, while finding excuses to relocate to an aged care home.
 This can make the relocation to aged care a stressful and threatening event.
 It is important that older people are supported through the process as the older person may push limits to stay in place as far as possible, lay claims for assistance for as long as possible but feel bad when not fully corresponding with the expectations of others.
 A solely needs-based assessment may deprive the older person of their independence (Soderberg, et al., 2013).